Ingraham Attendance Office

 Q: When do I come by the attendance window?

-A: Important: Signing out (early dismissal) and to drop off forms and notes from parents.
+A: Important: Signing in (late arrival) and out (early dismissal) and to drop off forms and notes from parents.

 Q: Do I sign in at the attendance when I’m late (any period)?